-So I did what most people do.
-I got myself out there for the very first time, equipped with brand new shoes and running clothes, I looked around.
-I made sure no one was there to see me.
-Then I started jogging down a secluded street.
+I did what most people do.
+I got myself out there for the very first time, equipped with brand new shoes and running clothes.
+I looked around to make sure no one was there to see me, then I started jogging down a secluded street.

 That was my last run in a very long time.